Assignment 4 Report

 The picture is from shutter stock: (https://www.shutterstock.com/zh/image-vector/men-body-icon-vector-illustration-male-1921828673)

-4. 3D cubes Electrode Pads: A 3D model of AED electrode pads used to simulate attaching electrodes to the virtual cube (imagined as a patient body).
+4. 3D cubes Electrode Pads: A 3D model of AED electrode pads used to simulate attaching electrodes to the virtual cube (imagined as a patient body).5.
+3D Object AED opened: Consists of two Electrode Pads, a button and base to simulate what a real AED looks like when opened.

 6. HUD bind on the left hand: Bind the HUD to the left-hand model so users can see instructions like using the watch.